 Tom can transfer £1,260 of his ‘unused’ tax-free allowance to Susie, so her personal allowance goes up to £13,830.
 As a result, an extra £1,260 of what she earns is now tax-free, which means she pays £252 less in tax.

 This allowance is only for those who are married or in a civil partnership - living together as a couple doesn't count.

-The marriage tax allowance is for couples who were both born on or after 5 April 1935.
+Marriage tax allowance is for couples who were both born on, or after, 5 April 1935.

 If either (or both) of you were born before that date, you may be able to claim the married couple’s allowance instead.
 You can't claim both marriage allowance and married couple’s allowance at the same time.